tkhamez/neucore-discord-plugin/README.md

 A service plugin for [Neucore](https://github.com/tkhamez/neucore).

-A Discord bot that can add and remove members from a server, manage member roles and set nicknames.
+A Discord bot that can add and remove members from a server, manage member roles, channel membership and set nicknames.

 Features in detail:
 - Several service configuration can be added to Neucore for different Discord servers.